Return to the Newsroom

 General information

 The VAT general tax rate in Hungary is 27%.
-Nonetheless, there are two reduced VAT rates in use: 5% and 18%.
+Nonetheless, there are three reduced VAT rates in use: 0%, 5% and 18%.

 VAT returns are required to be submitted monthly, quarterly or yearly.
 Deadline for filing the return is the 20th day of the month following the given period.